XRPLF/xrpl-dev-portal/content/tutorials/quickstart/batch-minting.md

   }
 ```

-Use the same logic as `getBatchNFTokens`, above, to get the list of current NFTokens.
+Use the same logic as `getBatchNFTs`, above, to get the list of current NFTs.

 ```javascript
   results += "\n\nNFTs:\n"